spectrocloud/librarium/content/docs/12.5-palette-cli/20-commands.md

   <br />

-  * `deactivate` -  Deactivate your active Palette Project & switch to TenantAdmin scope
+  * `deactivate` -  Deactivate your active Palette project and switch to the tenant admin scope.

-  * `list`   -      List Palette Projects
+  * `list`   -      List Palette Projects.

-  * `switch` -      Switch your active Palette Project
+  * `switch` -      Switch your active Palette project.

 ## `virtual-cluster`